kian1377/aefc-vortex/README.md

-# adefc-vortex
+# aefc-vortex
-Repo demonstrating AD-EFC with a vortex coronagraph.
+Repo demonstrating adjoint EFC with a vortex coronagraph.